ScarletsFiction/ScarletsFrame/README.md

 The documentation located on [Github Wiki](https://github.com/ScarletsFiction/ScarletsFrame/wiki).

 ### Breaking changes since 0.32.0
-There are some changes if you're using sf.url
+There are some changes if you're using sf.url.
+But actually this feature haven't documented before 0.32.0 on the Wiki, so it was already expected to breaking xD.
+If you see some undocumented feature feel free to make an issue/question to make sure if it was stable for the next version.

 ```js
 // Old
 sf.url.paths = ''; // Main URL path